-- Following normal township establishment processes (including land use approvals, survey, approval of a general plan, and the proclamation of a township) as a prerequisite to apply for funding assistance towards topstructure construction in future - Ensuring that the post-upgrade density of informal settlements caters for the operation and maintenance of municipal infrastructure, especially fire prevention and control, and allows access by both pedestrians and emergency and service vehicles - Allowing for various post-upgrade options for the construction of permanent top structures, including People's Housing Process, individual ownership, contractorbuilt houses, rental accommodation and medium-density options.
-The community will be encouraged to develop housing solutions in accordance with individual and communal needs, affordability and aspirations. - Opening up new areas for housing development in and adjacent to existing developed areas of Cape Town - An emphasis on high density and starter units that support incremental completion over time, including the development of 'super-blocks'12 in instances where individual sites cannot be developed in a formal upgrade project.
-This systematic approach will ultimately result in fully upgraded and formalised informal settlements with 1:1 services for each residential site. - Continued development of temporary relocation areas (TRAs) as well as incremental development areas (IDAs) for families in need of emergency housing, providing for one-on-one services wherever possible
+- encouraged to develop housing solutions in accordance with individual and communal needs, affordability and aspirations. - Opening up new areas for housing development in and adjacent to existing developed areas of Cape Town - An emphasis on high densities and starter units that support incremental completion over time, including the development of 'super-blocks'44 in instances where individual sites cannot be developed in a formal upgrade project.
+This systematic approach will ultimately result in fully upgraded and formalised informal settlements with 1:1 services for each residential site. - Continued development of temporary relocation areas (TRAs) as well as incremental development areas (IDAs) for families in need of emergency housing, providing for oneon-one services wherever possible